ksizheng/hello-world/README.md

 # hello-world

+Hi Daren,

-This is my first repository.
+This is my first repository and I created a Github account to learn more about our web development project.